reaktoro/reaktoro/docs/sphinx/tutorials/equilibrium/co2-solubility-nacl-brine.rst

     directly with given amounts of elements, which shows that this input form is required in certain cases.
-For such time-dependent modeling problems, you often only need to ensure that the initial conditions for elements amounts result in feasible initial species amounts.
+For such time-dependent modeling problems, you often only need to ensure that the initial conditions for elements amounts result in feasible initial species' amounts.

 .. tip::
-    The substance formulas given in the ``EquilibriumProblem.add`` method **can, but do not need to**, correspond to names of chemical species in the thermodynamic database.
+    The substance formulas given in the method ``add`` of class `EquilibriumProblem`_ **can, but do not need to**, correspond to names of chemical species in the thermodynamic database.
 Even unusual, if not strange, substance formulas, such as HCl3(NaO)4C13, would be understood by that method. *We do not promise, however, that you will obtain a feasible chemical equilibrium state with unrealistic conditions!*

 .. note::
-    In Reaktoro, the word *element* is used as a synonym of components of chemical species, and not necessarily chemical elements.
-Electric charge is, for example, an element, even though it is not a not a chemical element.
+    In Reaktoro, the word *element* is used as a synonym of *components* of chemical species, and not necessarily chemical elements.
+Electric charge, for example, is considered as an element, even though it is technically not.
     Thus, we say the ionic species CO\ :sub:`3`\ :sup:`2-` is composed of elements C, O, and Z, with coefficients 1, 3, and -2 respectively, where Z is the symbol we use to denote the electric charge element.

 .. warning::
-    Prefer the use of neutral substances when using the method ``EquilibriumProblem.add``, unless you definitely need to add a charged, ionic species in the recipe.
+    Prefer the use of neutral substances when using the method ``add`` of class `EquilibriumProblem`_, unless you definitely need to add a charged, ionic species in the recipe.
 The following code:

     .. code-block:: python